| Weed type

 | Paterson's Curse |

-slightly more |
+much more |

-Conditions over winter have been favourable for Paterson's Curse again as in the previous two seasons, requiring more attention than it has in the seasons before that. |
+Conditions over winter were favourable for Paterson's Curse again as in the previous two seasons, requiring more attention than it has in the seasons before that. |

 | Capeweed |